Installing JIRA Data Center

 - The load balancer must support "cookie based session affinity", (also known as "sticky sessions").

 - You need a JIRA Data Center license.
+You'll need this to allow JIRA to use the clustering capabilities.
 To get one you should either:

 You can optionally cluster the load balancer, database, and shared file systems.